sharyar1996/Technify_ECommerce_Store/README.md

  You have to download the source code , run the project and then visit :</p>
  <p><a href = "http://localhost:9090/swagger-ui/index.html"> Technify Project Documentation</p>
  <h2>FUTURE UPDATES</h2>
- <p>In the near future , I will add complete secure payment options for this project and integrate GPS based location &
+ <p>In coming days , I will add complete secure payment options for this project and integrate GPS based location &
  shipment services.</p>